-More information about the Community, Rights and Gender (CRG) Technical Assistance Program is available here – http://eecaplatform.org/en/technical-support/.
+More information about the Community, Rights and Gender (CRG) Technical Assistance Program is available here.

-Within implementation of this component of the Strategic initiative the meaningful engagement of key and vulnerable populations in Global Fund processes in the long-term perspective will continue to be supported including:
+Within implementation of this component of the Strategic initiative the meaningful engagement of key and vulnerable populations in Global Fund processes in the long-term perspective will continue to be supported with the next objectives:

 The Regional Platforms in Asia Pacific, Anglophone Africa, Eastern Europe and Central Asia, Francophone Africa, Latin America and the Caribbean, and Middle East and North Africa will continue to enhance civil society and community coordination and communication.
 At the end of 2017 six civil society organizations were selected by the Global Fund to host the platforms in these six regions.

-While in the first phase of the GRG-SI the Regional Platforms expanded communication of Global Fund process among civil society groups and organizations, the new phase of the initiative will see a stronger role of the platforms in the coordination of TA needs and opportunities
+While in the first phase of the GRG-SI the Regional Platforms expanded communication of Global Fund process among civil society groups and organizations, the current phase of the initiative will see a stronger role of the Platforms in the coordination of TA needs and opportunities.

-More information about the EECA Regional Platform you may find here – http://eecaplatform.org/en/about-platform/.
+More information about the EECA Regional Platform you may find here.

-In November 2016the report on an evaluation conducted during April–October 2016 on the performance of all three components of the Community, Rights and Gender Special Initiative (CRG SI), carried out by the Global Fund over a three-year period of 2014-2016, was finalized.
-This report shares the findings, conclusions and recommendations of an Evaluation of the Community, Rights and Gender (CRG) Special Initiative of the Global Fund.
+In November 2016 the report on an evaluation conducted during April–October 2016 on the performance of all three components of the Community, Rights and Gender Strategic Initiative (CRG SI), carried out by the Global Fund over a three-year period of 2014-2016, was finalized.
+This report shares the findings, conclusions and recommendations of an Evaluation of the Community, Rights and Gender (CRG) Strategic Initiative of the Global Fund.
 The report is available here.